 - Homeworld: Deserts of Kharak is, as the subtitle describes, set in the Great Banded Desert of Kharak, which takes up the vast majority of the planet's surface and is claiming more territory each year.
 The entire reason the Northern Coalition even mounts the expedition to the Jaraci Object (later revealed to be the first city on the planet and the remains of the transport ship that brought the Kushan people to Kharak) is because they hope the discovery will help boost the Coalition's space program and allow the Kharakians to flee the dying world.
 They are opposed by the fanatical Gaalsiens, who have used the technology from crashed ships to build a powerful force of advanced vehicles.
 Both sides are based around a land carrier, which acts similar to the Mothership in the original Homeworld.

-- Which leads to the Real Life situation where North Africa became the central focus of British involvement in World War II — for three years.
+- North Africa became the central focus of British involvement in World War II — for three years.
 Initially thought of as a quiet colonial backwater where major war was least likely to break out, British forces in Egypt and the Eastern Mediterranean were pared back to the minimum and it was lowest priority on the supply chain for just about everything.
-Thus, Mussolini's declaration of war on Britain meant approximately forty thousand British personnel were now threatened by up to four hundred thousand Italians.
-The series of battles that ensued — a Curb Stomp Battle against the Italians — saw British troops facing a largely beaten Italian army but unable to get much further largely because of the fearsome logistics of sustaining an army, with all it needed, in a desert.
+Thus, Mussolini's declaration of war on Britain meant approximately forty thousand British personnel were now threatened by one hundred and fifty thousand Italians.
+The series of battles that ensued — a Curb-Stomp Battle against the Italians — saw British troops facing a largely beaten Italian army but unable to get much further largely because of the fearsome logistics of sustaining an army, with all it needed, in a desert.
 Even something as basic as water was fiercely rationed: at the height of the fighting, a British soldier in the desert was issued no more than three pints of water per day for all needs.
 Later on, when Rommel took over leadership on the Italian/German side, the Axis armies were similarly plagued with supply difficulties.
 The North African War was as much one of logistics as of combat and was only really resolved when Lend-Lease provided sufficient equipment for the British to gain overwhelming superiority, including in supply and replenishment systems, allowing the breakout from El Alamein and the landing of new British and American armies in Tunisia to overwhelm a struggling, under-resourced, Axis army, that by now was being cut off from its sources of supply in Italy.

 - The Gulf War is probably the most famous recent example, complete with Epic Tank-on-Tank Action and incredibly rapid advances.

-- The War On Terror, particularly if set in the deserts of Iraq, Afghanistan or in some other place in the Middle East and Africa.
+- The War on Terror, particularly if set in the deserts of Iraq, Afghanistan or in some other place in the Middle East and Africa.